-Conditional self-tests include the following five tests:
+Conditional self-tests include the following tests:

-- Pairwise consistency test for new DSA keys - Pairwise consistency test for new RSA keys • - Continuous random number generator test on ANSI X9.31 DRNG • - Continuous random number generator test on non-Approved RNG • - Firmware upgrade integrity test
+- Pairwise consistency test for new DSA keys

+- Pairwise consistency test for new RSA keys

+- Continuous random number generator test on ANSI X9.31 RNG

+- Continuous random number generator test on non-Approved RNG

+- Firmware upgrade integrity test

+- Diffie-Hellman primitive test

 The module has two error states: a Soft Error state and a Fatal Error state.
-When one or more power-up self-tests fail, the module enters the Fatal Error state.
+When one or more power-up self-tests fail, the module may enter either the Fatal Error state or the Soft Error State.
 When a conditional self-test fails, the module enters the Soft Error state.
 See Section 3 of this document for more information.